For a person planning the AT, sometimes there is too much info. It is a bit like drinking from a fire hose!

 Section Hiking vs. Thru-Hiking

 Not everyone can take 5-7 months off to backpack.
-Family obligations, finances and other factors make walking the entire length of the trail in one shot impossible.
+Family obligations, finances, and other factors make walking the entire length of the trail in one shot impossible.
 Many people find section hiking to be a great way to experience a long hike of the AT without disrupting their lives.

-The advantages of a section hike (besides being less disruptive) is that you can see the trail in prime condition vs the varied weather often entailed in a thru-hike.
+The advantages of a section hike (besides being less disruptive) are that you can see the trail in prime condition vs the varied weather often entailed in a thru-hike.
 See New England at peak foliage season.
 Hike the southern Appalachians when spring wildflowers are blooming, etc.